-- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial;

-- our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

 In addition, our ongoing and planned clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
+We may also experience enrollment challenges if patients that would otherwise enroll in our trial choose not to do so, or are not eligible to do so, as a result of treatment with another drug.
+For example, Reata Pharmaceuticals announced on February 28, 2023 that the FDA approved omaveloxolone for the treatment of FA in adults and adolescents aged 16 years and older.
+The approval of omaveloxolone may impact future enrollment of our planned clinical trials.
+FA patients receiving omaveloxolone may be ineligible to enroll in a clinical trial for DT-216 or may choose not to do so due to the availability of an approved product.
+Furthermore, some patients enrolled in our clinical trials may be receiving omaveloxolone and we cannot predict the impact of potential drug interactions on trial results.
 Delays in patient enrollment may result in increased costs or may affect the timing or outcome of our ongoing or planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our product candidates.

-We plan to conduct clinical trials for our product candidates outside the United States and the FDA may not accept data from such trials.\
+We plan to conduct clinical trials for our product candidates outside the United States and the FDA may not accept data from such trials.